axibase/atsd/installation/troubleshooting.md

 ## 32-bit Error

-The `Package Not Found` error will be displayed when attempting an installation of ATSD deb package on a 32-bit architecture.
+The `Package Not Found` error is displayed when attempting an installation of ATSD deb package on a 32-bit architecture.

 Retry installation on a supported [architecture](../administration/requirements.md).